The Three Dimensional Landscape (8972.3)

 Learning outcomesOn completion of this unit, students will be able to:

-1. demonstrate the ability to use three-dimensional software to facilitate spatial and technical modifications of the land;
+1. Demonstrate the ability to use three-dimensional software to facilitate spatial and technical modifications of the land; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively